The 5 most valuable sought after sterling silver flatware patterns

 Grand Baroque by Wallace

-When Warren originally began designing the pattern, the intent was that it was only meant to be a flatware pattern but then, later on, hollowware was added to the collection line.
-Then, once the demand for the Grand Baroque pattern increased, a Golden Grande Baroque was introduced.
-Besides the traditional place settings in lunch, dinner, and continental size, there are now over a hundred flatware pieces in the Grand Baroque pattern.
+When Warren first designed the pattern, he intended it only for flatware.
+Later, the collection expanded to include hollowware.
+As demand for the Grand Baroque pattern grew, the Golden Grande Baroque line was introduced to meet growing interest.
+Besides the traditional place settings in lunch, dinner, and continental size, there are over a hundred flatware pieces in the Grand Baroque pattern.

 2. Repousse by Stieff